misakey/backend/README.md

 ## Source management disclaimer

 Misakey uses GitLab for the development of its free softwares.
 Our Github repositories are only mirrors.
-If you want to work with us, fork us on gitlab.com (no registration needed, you can sign in with your Github account)

 ## Cryptography notice